Princeton-CDH/princeton-cdh.github.io/content/blog/iteration-reports/2021-05-24/index.md

 ---
-title: "May 24, 2021"
+title: "May 10 — 21, 2021"
 date: 2021-05-24
 iteration_start: 2021-05-10
 layout: iterationreport
+slug: "24"
+aliases:
+  - /blog/2021/05/may-24-2021/
 ---

 This iteration we completed 18 development points on Geniza as we work towards a first release and migrating the metadata from the spreadsheet to the new relational database.
 We also completed a smattering of bugfixes and chores as part of planned maintenance work, and one unplanned bugfix.
 The 18 point total brings our rolling velocity up to 13.

 ## Princeton Geniza Project